ruscur/snowpatch/docs/configuration.md

 - `branch_preserve_remote`: only valid if `branch_preserve_policy` is not NONE.
   Specify the name of a git remote that will only be used for branch preservation.
 If set, branches will be deleted on the main remote.
 (Optional)

+- `email_report_policy`: set the policy for how snowpatch will handle reporting test results directly to the mailing lists.

+  "ALWAYS": always sends a summary email to either the cover letter or first letter of the series, whether tests have passed or failed.
+  "ERRORS": only sends a summary email if a test has failed.
+  "NEVER": never sends email.

+  If value is something other than "NEVER", you must have a SMTP server running on localhost:25 that allows unauthenticated access.
+See email.md for an example of how to set this up as a relay to a remote SMTP server.

+  Mail is only sent in daemon mode, and only if `push_results` is set.
+  (Optional, defaults to NEVER)

 Individual jobs contain the following: